sammybibs/sammybibs.github.io/Blogger/Standalone/Web_Scrape.md

 html = live_scrape()

-##Lets dump the output to a text file for ease of investigation. <a name="lets-dump-the-output-to-a-text-file-for-ease-of-investigation."></a>
+  ##Lets dump the output to a text file for ease of investigation.
 with open('data.txt', 'w+') as f:
     for line in html:
             f.write(line)